takaneichinose/ti-3d-shapes/README.md

 ---

-If the required attributes was not set, Javascript will throw an Exception stating that the specific attribute is required.
+If the required attributes was not set, JavaScript will throw an Exception stating that the specific attribute is required.

 ## Building distribution